denten-books/plain-text/5-surface.md

 "Compound Magnetic and Vibrating Printing Instrument," a name that hints at its fragility.
 When the sending and receiving drums fell out of sync, the message became impossible to decipher [@hughes_improvement_1856;
 @hayles_print_2004, 145-147; @noll_evolution_2007, 20-21].
-Coordination
+Precise
-between the various machines and their operators was of paramount importance.
+coordination between the various drums and their operators was of paramount importance.

 The number and size of telegraph cables further limited the system's "information density."
 Independent developments in communication technology